-These allergens will trigger symptoms in the nose, throat, lungs, ears, sinuses and lining of the stomach or on the skin.
-The question here still remains — if these common causes have been around for thousands of years, then why have the allergy rates increased in recent history?
+These allergens trigger symptoms in the nose, throat, lungs, ears, sinuses and lining of the stomach or on the skin.
+The question here still remains: If these common causes have been around for thousands of years, then why have the allergy rates increased in recent history?

-If the immune system and inflammation within the body was balanced, the reaction to the allergen would be normal; however, today these reactions are exaggerated and lead to the next unneeded allergic reaction.
+If the immune system and inflammation within the body were balanced, the reaction to the allergen would be normal.
+However, today these reactions are exaggerated and lead to the next unneeded allergic reaction.

 1. Peppermint Oil

 A 2010 study published in the Journal of Ethnopharmacology investigated the effects of peppermint oil in the tracheal rings of rats.
-The results suggest that peppermint oil is a relaxant and exhibits antispasmodic activity, inhibiting contractions that causes you to cough.
-(1)
+The results suggest that peppermint oil is a relaxant and exhibits antispasmodic activity, inhibiting contractions that cause you to cough.

 Remedy: Diffuse five drops of peppermint essential oil at home to unclog sinuses and treat a scratchy throat.
-This will also help to relax the nasal muscles, enabling the body to clear out mucus and allergens like pollen.
-To reduce inflammation, take 1–2 drops of pure peppermint essential oil internally once a day.
+This will also help relax the nasal muscles, enabling the body to clear out mucus and allergens like pollen.
+To reduce inflammation, take one to two drops of pure peppermint essential oil internally once a day.

 It can be added to a glass of water, cup of tea or smoothie.
 Peppermint oil can also be applied topically to the chest, back of neck and temples.
 For people with sensitive skin, it is best to dilute peppermint with coconut or jojoba oil before topical application.